pablo-abc/felte/README.md

 That's all you need!
 With the example above you'll see **Felte** automatically updating the values of `data` when you type, as well as `errors` when finding an error.
 Note that the only required property for `createForm` is `onSubmit`.

-Also note that using the `data` and `errors` store is completely optional in this method, since you already get access to the values of the form in the `onSubmit` function, and validation errors are reported with the browser's Constraint Validation API by setting `useConstraintApi` to `true`.
+Also note that using the `data` and `errors` store is completely optional in this method, since you already get access to the values of the form in the `onSubmit` function, and validation errors are reported with the browser's Constraint Validation API by using the `@felte/reporter-cvapi` package.

 > If using Felte this way, make sure to set the `name` attributes of your inputs since that is what Felte uses to map to the `data` store.